stanford-policylab/opp/py/data_readme_template.md

   in the same day at the same location
 - Data is lacking search/contraband information
 - Data consists only of citations

+## Lubbock, TX
+**Data notes**:
+- Insufficient information here to deduplicate records, if there are duplicates
+- Missing reason_for_stop/search/contraband/subject_sex/subject_race data
+- There is an outstanding ask for a data dictionary for the disposition codes

 ## Plano, TX
 **Data notes**: